shawn-sandy/fp-kit/first-paint/www/README.md

 ## Changelog

-View recent changes to this project on [Github](https://github.com/shawn-sandy/fp-kit/blob/main/first-paint/CHANGELOG.md)
+You can view recent changes to this project on [Github](https://github.com/shawn-sandy/fp-kit/blob/main/first-paint/CHANGELOG.md)

 ## Licence (MIT)